-Commentary, webcast and alerts on the blueprints for Pillar 1 and 2 announcement
+Commentary, webcast, alerts and response to OECD consultation on the blueprints for Pillar 1 and 2

 The OECD released 'Blueprints' on the tax digitalisation/globalisation project on Monday 12 October.
 These two Blueprints cover Pillar 1 and Pillar 2 in the project framework previously announced.
 Pillar 1 looks at the attribution of revenues to market jurisdictions.
 Pillar 2 deals with the imposition of a minimum tax.
 The Blueprints indicate the degree of current consensus and outstanding issues being pursued in the Inclusive Framework of 137 countries and agreement on a widely accepted global solution had been scheduled by the end of 2020.
 We will update this page with comments on the announcement in the hours and days following.

 PwC submitted a detailed response on 14 December to the OECD consultation in respect of the Blueprints.
 Our covering letter refers to our views on the principles that should help drive the project, both as a whole and in relation to Pillar 1 or Pillar 2 individually.
 Three annexes provide more detail.

 A five minute discussion from PwC experts on the significance of the Blueprints.

 The OECD released their report OECD 2020: Taxing Virtual Currencies: An Overview of Tax Treatments and Emerging Tax Policy Issues.
 The report addresses the rapid change in this emerging asset class, as well as the breadth of the applications of virtual currencies.
 The release also coincides with the launch of our Annual Global Crypto Tax Report as well as the first comprehensive jurisdiction-by-jurisdiction comparison of developments and trends in the taxation of crypto assets.